 Writing, however, uses different pathways in the brain, according to Laney — and those pathways seem to flow more fluently for introverts.

 Why Introverts Make Great Writers

-Here are three reasons why introverts make great writers.
+Here are three reasons many introverts make great writers:

 1. Good writing is good thinking.
 And who thinks more than introverts?

 To be fair, not all introverts are “lost in their head,” as the stereotype suggests.
 But it’s true that many introverts do a lot of thinking and reflecting.

 For example, one study found that introverts reacted more strongly than extroverts to the sensory stimuli coming their way.
 They also expended more mental effort by analyzing that information more deeply and carefully.

 Extroverts, on the other hand, were better at monitoring events around them and noticing changes in their surroundings.

 Both of these tendencies can be strengths in different situations.
 But it’s no surprise that introverts get a boost in the writing department.
 After all, you have to chew on something quite a bit before you can extract an insight or create something new.